Want More Manufactured Home DIY Projects? Read This!

 Size, size, size

-The number one thing Peele tells new manufactured home residents is “know your sizes”.
+The number one thing Peele tells new residents is to know your mobile home sizes.

 “There is no such thing as a standard door, window, tub,” he said.